Consumer Health Digest #12-12

 In 2009, the Montana Board concluded that "chelation therapy has no proven efficacy in the treatment of cardiovascular disease, and in some patients could be injurious."
 [EDTA chelation for cardiovascular disease.
 Position paper, May 14, 2009] Quackwatch has additional information about chelation therapy.

 British chelationist facing charges.
 The British Medical Council has begun hearings to determine whether Dr. Jean Anne Monro improperly recommended chelation therapy for a patient.
 Monro is accused of using an inappropriate test to diagnose lead poisoning, failing to inform the patient's general practitioner about possible complications of chelation therapy, and administering it after learning that the GP had reported her to the Council.
-The British Medical Journal has reported that Monro has admitted sending normal and provoked urine specimens to Doctor's Data in the United States and failing to measure the patient's blood lead concentration.
+The British Medical Journal has reported that Monro has admitted sending normal and provoked urine specimens to a laboratory in the United States and failing to measure the patient's blood lead concentration.
 [Dyer C. Controversial allergy doctor admits faults in her treatment of a patient with lead poisoning.
 BMJ, March 26, 2012] Provoked urine testing is not a proper way to determine lead toxicity.
 The hearings are expected to last about two more weeks.

 This page was revised on Apri 18, 2012.